-Over the next years, one of Avino's objectives will be to adopt an inclusive ESG strategy and embrace a stronger social responsibility.
-We will endeavor to set environmental and social performance objectives that are relevant and that will result in tangible actions.
+Last year we stated our objective of adopting an inclusive ESG strategy, and we are seeing great progress and are currently working towards making a stronger social responsibility impact.
+We will endeavor to set environmental and social performance objectives that are relevant and will result in tangible actions.
 Our goal is to respect our investors' objectives and provide even greater attention to our communities and their needs.
+Through the acquisition of La Preciosa with Coeur Mining we have retained the services of several key people including but not limited to a dedicated senior level fulltime ESG Manager to inform local communities on related issues, and a senior level Geologist to oversee the exploration and development at La Preciosa.